Trump says ‘there will be others’ prosecuted after Comey - Local News 8

 “It’s a pretty easy case, because, look, he lied. … That was a very important question that he was asked, and he wanted to be specific, but he didn’t – the only thing that happened to him, he didn’t think he’d get caught.
 That was a very important answer, and it was very – for him, it was a very good answer if he didn’t get caught, but he got caught lying to Congress,” Trump said.

+Acting US Attorney for the Eastern District of Virginia Lindsey Halligan, a White House aide appointed by Trump to the post over the weekend, is currently overseeing the case.

+When pressed on the precedent the indictment might set and whether he worried Democrats might follow his lead and prosecute his FBI director in the future, he accused Democrats of starting it.

-He claimed that the indictment was aimed at “justice” and “not revenge.”
+“They went after me for four years,” he said, going on to claim the Comey indictment was aimed at “justice” and “not revenge.”

 “It’s about justice really.
 It’s not revenge.
 It’s also about the fact that you can’t let this go on.
 They are sick, radical left people, and they can’t get away with it,” he said.